axibase/atsd/administration/ssl-lets-encrypt.md

 The user account is required to upload certificates into ATSD, both during the initial installation and as part of subsequent renewals.

-Login into ATSD web interface.
+Log in to ATSD web interface.

 Open the **Settings > Users** page and click **Create**.